triplequote/travis-with-hydra/README.md

 Mind that this should be done before any all steps compiling Scala.
 Look at [this repo's .travis.yml](https://github.com/triplequote/travis-with-hydra/blob/master/.travis.yml) for an example.

+4. Add the `.hydra` folder to the set of [cached directories](https://docs.travis-ci.com/user/caching/) in your [.travis.yml](https://github.com/triplequote/travis-with-hydra/blob/master/.travis.yml).
+This is an optimization that should help Hydra delivering optimal performance (read the [related documentation](https://docs.triplequote.com/user-guide/#the-hydra-directory) for details).

-4. Commit the changes to your `.travis.yml`.
+5. Commit the changes to your `.travis.yml`.

 You are all set to compile Scala with Hydra on Travis!